PUT /accounts/123

 to tell our clients how to update an in-memory object with the

-from the server.
-To do this, we pass temp-id
+newly-minted id from the server.
+To do this, we pass temp-id (a random uuid) in the

-request instead of id
+request instead of id:

 # create an Account with a Person in a single request